 Morgan Manifacier Voice Studio

-As an experienced and dedicated voice teacher, my objective is to help students find the most freedom, flexibility, and creative fulfillment in their singing.
-Through a holistic understanding of the vocal mechanism, I seek to guide them in expanding their technical and expressive capabilities, allowing them more resonance, control, and beauty of sound.
+“My objective is to help singers find the most freedom, flexibility, and creative fulfillment in their singing.
+Through a holistic understanding of the vocal mechanism, I seek to guide my students in expanding their technical and expressive capabilities, allowing them more resonance, control, and beauty of sound.”

 Study with Dr. Morgan Manifacier at Baylor University

-A committed and passionate educator, Dr. Manifacier is highly sought-after as a teacher, coach, and clinician.
+A committed and passionate educator, Dr. Manifacier is highly sought-after as a voice teacher, coach, and clinician.
 He currently serves as Assistant Professor of Voice at Baylor University, where he teaches applied voice, French diction, and song literature.
 Prior to this appointment, he was on the faculty of the School of Music at the University of Nevada, Reno, teaching applied voice, opera literature, lyric diction, and vocal pedagogy.
-He has been invited to present lectures and teach masterclasses at several universities throughout the United States, including Temple University, the University of Mobile, Concordia College, Trinity College, and Stony Brook University.
+He has been invited to present lectures and teach masterclasses at several universities throughout the United States and internationally, including Temple University, the University of Mobile, Concordia College, Trinity College, Stony Brook University, Gachon University (Seoul, South Korea), and Kyoto City University for Arts (Kyoto, Japan).
 As a French-repertoire coach, he was recently invited to work with singers of the OperaFest program at the Sewanee Summer Music Festival, and to coach voice-piano duos at the AlpenKammerMusik Festival in Austria.

 Dr. Manifacier Voice Studio, 23-24 Academic Year